3liz/proj4rs/README.md

 This is a pure Rust implementation of the [PROJ.4 project](https://proj.org/en/9.2/faq.html#what-happened-to-proj-4).

-The documentation is available on [docs.rs](https://docs.rs/proj4rs/).
+The documentation is available on [docs.rs](https://docs.rs/proj4rs/) and the demo on [docs.3liz.org](https://docs.3liz.org/proj4rs/).

 # Features and Limitations